afair/email_address/README.md

 It can be configured to validate against RFC "Standard" formats, common email service provider formats, and perform DNS validation.

+Warning: Version 0.1.0 contains significant API and internal changes over the 0.0.3 version.
+If you have been using the 0.0.x series of the gem, you may want to stick with that.

 ## Installation With Rails or Bundler

 If you are using Rails or a project with Bundler, add this line to your application's Gemfile: